ewels/rich-click/docs/documentation/formatting_and_styles.md

 ## Formatting

-There are a large number of customisation options in rich-click.
+There are a large number of customization options in rich-click.
 These can be modified by changing variables in the `click.rich_click` namespace.

 Note that most normal click options should still work, such as `show_default=True`, `required=True` and `hidden=True`.